Efficient Bayesian multi-fidelity inverse analysis for expensive and non-differentiable physics-based simulations in high stochastic dimensions: Numerical demonstration

 \subsubsection{BMFIA posterior distribution for the poro-elastic problem}

 We now assess the BMFIA posterior distribution for the permeability field of the poro-elastic problem.
 To generate the BMFIA posterior, we used the settings listed in Table \ref{tab:bmfia_settings} and \ref{tab:deviating_bmfia_settings}.
 Note that the HF posterior itself is prohibitive for this demonstration due to the absence of HF model gradients in combination with the high stochastic dimension.
-Hence, we only inspect how well the BMFIA posterior $\pmf(\bx|\Yobs)$ encapsulates the ground-truth field $\txgt(\bxgt,\bc)$.
+Hence, we only inspect how well the BMFIA posterior $\pmf(\bx|\Yobs)$ encapsulates the ground-truth field $\txgt(\bxgt,\bc)$ (Note that in contrast, in the former simpler the HF posterior could be calculated as its adjoint was available.).
 Figure \ref{fig: poro_elastic_posterior} compares the LF posterior, the BMFIA posterior, and the (usually unknown) HF ground-truth (from left to right).
 By LF posterior, we mean the posterior distribution we get when we naively use the porous media model (LF model) and the poro-elastic observations (no HF simulations).
 Obviously, the results are unsatisfactory and do not encapsulate the ground-truth.
 The model error of the LF model is too large to get any meaningful posterior distribution.
-On the contrary, when we use the LF model inside BMFIA, the multi-fidelity posterior restores the detailed localized features of the HF ground-truth and almost perfectly encapsulates the latter.
-As expected, we get a bit more conditional variance in the posterior due to the noisier multi-fidelity relationship.
+On the contrary, when we use the LF model inside BMFIA, the MF posterior restores the detailed localized features of the HF ground-truth and almost perfectly encapsulates the latter.
+As expected, we get a bit more conditional variance in the posterior due to the noisier Mf relationship.
 This is desired as we prefer uncertainty over confident but biased posteriors.

 For a better quantitative comparison, Figure \ref{fig: poro_elastic_posterior_slices} shows the LF and BMFIA posterior and the ground-truth in diagonal slices through the domain.
 In this visualization, the high quality of the BMFIA posterior is even more recognizable.